Special Exhibition

 Cemetery Walk

-Gather at Greenwood Cemetery to learn the stories of those who used and/or donated artifacts featured in our 2025 exhibit, Alphabetical Artifacts.
-Rain or shine, suggested donation $5
+Gather at Greenwood Cemetery to learn stories of those associated with the artifacts featured in our 2026 exhibit.
+Rain or shine, suggested donation $5.

 Virtual Programs